aspatti1257/CellLineAnalyzer/README.md

   regression models (RidgeRegression, LassoRegression and ElasticNet), but the algorithms applied in the CLA have much tuning implemented so that some coefficients are set to zero.

 The Python package installer pip should come standard on unix bases operating systems.
-For Windows, you'll need to use Powershell to install both python and pip.
+For Windows, you may need to use Powershell to install both python and pip.